 Clear Linux* OS on Microsoft Hyper-V*¶

-This page explains how to run a Clear Linux* OS VM on a a Microsoft Hyper-V* hypervisor.
+This page explains how to run a Clear Linux* OS VM on a Microsoft* Hyper-V* hypervisor.

-Clear Linux OS provide a virtual disk image for Hyper-V with Clear Linux OS pre-installed.
-This
+Clear Linux OS provides a virtual disk image for Hyper-V, which also includes a Hyper-V specific kernel and drivers.

 After extraction, the file should be named